bsdimp/freebsd-git-docs/doc-cutover-schedule.md

 (*) Before all repositories in SVN have been migrated, the repo.freebsd.org will be pointing to one of:
     - svnrepo.freebsd.org
     - gitrepo.freebsd.org
-    please use the hostname explicitly includes the VCS name to access the right repositories during the migration. repo.freebsd.org will be the canonical FreeBSD git repository for the committers after all the repositories migrated to git.
+    please use the hostname that explicitly includes the VCS name to access the right repositories during the migration. repo.freebsd.org will be the canonical FreeBSD git repository for the committers after all the repositories migrated to git.